Formula One drivers from Brazil: Notable former drivers

-Felipe Massa debuted in 2002 and drove for Ferrari from 2006 to 2013.
+Felipe Massa debuted in 2002 for Sauber and later drove for Ferrari from 2006 to 2013.
 In his first three seasons with the team he finished third, fourth, and then second in the drivers' championship.
 All eleven of his race victories happened during those three seasons.
-He has found himself as the number two driver in the team on several occasions, firstly to Michael Schumacher and then Fernando Alonso, having to yield the lead and let the senior driver through for the victory.
+He has found himself as the number two driver in the team on several occasions, firstly to Michael Schumacher, Kimi Räikkönen and then Fernando Alonso, having to yield the lead and let the senior driver through for the victory.
 Massa came very close to winning the 2008 season, eventually losing to Lewis Hamilton by just one point.
 He lost it on the last lap of the final race of the season when Hamilton managed to pass Timo Glock for fifth position and secure enough points to win the championship.
 The Ferrari team, unaware of Hamilton's late overtaking move, were celebrating in the belief that Massa had won the title.
 When the situation became clear the message was relayed to a very disappointed Massa.
 For 2014, Massa moved to Williams.
 He announced that he would retire from Formula One at the end of the 2016 season.
 However, the abrupt retirement of 2016 Formula One Champion Nico Rosberg from Mercedes precipitated the late move of Valtteri Bottas from Williams to Mercedes, leaving a late vacancy at Williams.
 Massa subsequently postponed his retirement, returning to Williams to partner rookie Lance Stroll for the 2017 season.
 On 4 November 2017, Massa confirmed that he would be retiring from Formula One at the end of the 2017 season.